Webinar - Individuals with a modest income

 If you use tax software, it will automatically calculate the Canada workers benefit for you.

-If you file on paper, you need to fill out Schedule 6, found in the tax package for your province or territory.
+If you file on paper, you will need to fill out Schedule 6, Canada workers benefit, found in the tax package for your province or territory.

-For more information on the Canada workers benefit, visit canada.ca/canada-workers-benefit.
+For more information on the Canada workers benefit and the disability supplement, visit canada.ca/canada-workers-benefit.

 Disability tax credit (DTC)

-Laverne: The disability tax credit, DTC for short, is a non-refundable tax credit that helps persons with disabilities or their supporting family members reduce the income tax they may have to pay.
+Danielle: The disability tax credit, DTC for short, is a non-refundable tax credit that helps persons with disabilities or their supporting family members reduce the income tax they may have to pay.
+A supporting family member can be a spouse or common-law partner, parent, grandparent, child, grandchild, brother, sister, uncle, aunt, niece, or nephew of the person with the disability.

-The purpose of the DTC is to provide some relief for unavoidable, additional expenses that result from living with a disability.
-It helps to offset costs other taxpayers don’t have to face.
+The purpose of the DTC is to provide some relief for the unavoidable, additional expenses that result from living with a disability.
+It helps to offset costs that other taxpayers don’t have to face.

-Being eligible for the DTC can open the door and act as a gateway to other federal, provincial, and territorial programs, such as the registered disability savings plan, the Canada workers benefit, and the child disability benefit.
+Being eligible for the disability tax credit can open the door to other federal, provincial, or territorial programs such as the child disability benefit and the Canada workers benefit disability supplement.

 Canada Dental Benefit